 - Lava can be mined to reveal valuable minerals such as diamonds, silver and gold

-Despite their unpredictability, scientists are able to use a variety of the following techniques to monitor the behaviour of volcanoes.
+Despite their unpredictability, scientists are able to use a variety of the following techniques to investigate the behaviour of volcanoes.

 - Ground movements can be monitored using seismometers